 #5.
 Work up a sweat

-Getting sweaty at the gym can make for more sweaty encounters in the bedroom.
+Getting sweaty at the gym can have an impact on your sex life and make for more sweaty encounters in the bedroom.

 Exercise induces the release of endorphins, known as the feel-good hormones, and has been shown to increase sexual arousal or even orgasm in women.
 Endorphins also reduce stress, which is a major destroyer of sex drive.